Measurement of the Newton's cooling law time-constant by Arduino: an idea for STEM education in High Schools: Experimental setup and procedure

-The resistor, the breadboard and the Duponts cables could be found in a typical Arduino kit.
-On the contrary, the sensor temperature must be bought separately.

-The temperature sensor is connected to Arduino by Dupont cables; the sensor has three cables: the first one to be connected to the GND pin of Arduino, the second one to the $V_{cc}$ pin (both the $\unit[3.3]{V}$ or $\unit[5]{V}$ can be used) and the last one to be connected to a digital pin.
-The resistor is inserted between the digital and the $V_{cc}$ pins as shown in figure \ref{fig:exp_setup} .

-The overall setup is connected to the computer for data acquisition by the USB cable.
+The temperature sensor is connected to the Arduino by Dupont cables.
+The sensor has three cables: the first one to be connected to the GND pin of the Arduino, the second one to the $V_{cc}$ pin (both the $\unit[3.3]{V}$ or $\unit[5]{V}$ can be used) and the last one to be connected to a digital one.
+The resistor is inserted between the digital and the $V_{cc}$ pins as shown in Figure \ref{fig:exp_setup}.
+Lastly, the Arduino board is connected to the computer for data acquisition by the USB cable.
+The cup has been filled with a mass $m=\unit[\left(9.9\pm0.1\right)\cdot10^{-2}]{kg}$ (the specific heat of water is $c=\unit[4186]{\frac{J}{kg\cdot K}}$) and has been placed on the stove to be heated.
+The temperature sensor has been inserted in the cup to measure the water temperature during the cooling.